pequet/stentor-01/memory-bank/development-log.md

     *   Corrected information in `docs/040-stentor-key-decisions-and-learnings.md` regarding `whisper.cpp` model performance (specifically `base.en-q5_1`) on 1GB RAM and highlighted the necessity of audio segmentation for longer files.
     *   Updated `docs/020-installing-ffmpeg-and-whisper-cpp.md` to instruct users to list available Whisper models before downloading specific ones.
 *   Addressed documentation formatting for better usability:
-    *   Created a new rule `.cursor/rules/255-codeblock-formatting.mdc` to enforce unindented, readable code blocks for copy-pastable content (shell commands, config examples like `.env`).
+    *   Created a new rule `.cursor/rules/255-codeblock-formatting.mdc` to enforce unindented, readable code blocks for copy-pastable content (shell commands, config examples like `stentor.conf`).
     *   Applied this formatting (unindenting and adding surrounding line breaks) to code blocks in the new `docs/` files.
 *   Discussed the strategy for using placeholder usernames (e.g., `stentor_user`) in documentation versus actual usernames.